 The Food Safety Officer who inspects your business will explain what improvements are needed and how you could achieve the top rating of '5'.

 The business is issued with a window sticker showing the rating which has been awarded following the inspection.
 Currently in England there is no obligation to display the sticker.

 As a business, you can request a revisit, but the request must be made in writing to this department.
-The revisit will be unannounced and take place 3 to 6 months after the original inspection.
+The revisit will be unannounced and take place three to six months after the original inspection.
 It's important to note that the rating can go up or down, or stay the same, following the re-inspection.